POST

 }

-Retrieve a prompt template using it’s prompt_name.
+Retrieve a prompt template using either the prompt_name or prompt_id.
 Optionally, specify version (version number) or label (release label like “prod”) to retrieve a specific version.
 If not specified, the latest version is returned.

-You can also specify a provider to return LLM-specific arguments that can be passed directly into your LLM client.
+PromptLayer will try to read the model provider from the parameters you attached to the prompt template.
+You can optionally pass in a provider to override the one set in the Prompt Registry.
+This will return LLM-specific arguments that can be passed directly into your LLM client.
 To format the template with input variables, use input_variables.

 Headers